 Close contact between staff and parents is important at all times and parents are encouraged to meet and discuss with form teachers issues and celebrations as and when they arise.
 More formal Parents’ Evenings are held each term.
 In October, immediately before half term, a ‘settling-in’ evening is held so parents may meet with staff to discuss how their child is settling into their new class.

-Reports are written each term, just before our Parents’ Evenings, and close attention is paid to the levels of achievement and effort of each child.
+Reports are issued to parents at the end of the Michaelmas and Summer terms and close attention is paid to the levels of achievement and effort of each child.
+For children in in Key Stage 2, Effort Grade reports are issued at the end of each of term.
 Progress, both academic and social is carefully monitored and tracked by means of on-going assessment.
 This is carried out through continuous daily formative assessment and twice yearly summative assessments.

 Physical Education plays a very important part in the life of the school, both curricular and extra-curricular.
 Children are encouraged to achieve their full potential, to understand what is involved in being part of a team, to appreciate fair play and to learn the values of good sportsmanship.